Go to the Voice biometrics APIs.

 By designing the dialogue carefully, a significant amount of speech can be collected without the user becoming impatient or frustrated, and this can improve the impostor detection rate.

-Voice Biometric speaker verification is charged per User API web service call to register and verify, per minute with 15 second granularity.
+Voice Biometric Speaker Verification is charged per call to register and verify on the Users API, per minute of audio with 15 second granularity.
 So, for example: